Projects |

 Cross-platform UI system (UXTools)

-- Established patterns for theming, accessibility, focus, and input routing that became defaults for Mesh-era surfaces.
+• Built common patterns for theming, accessibility, focus, and input routing that other Mesh surfaces could reuse.

 Avatar customization